opentelekomcloud-docs/scalable-file-service/umn/source/troubleshooting/mounting_a_file_system_times_out.rst

       Press **Esc**, input **:wq**, and press **Enter** to save the changes and exit the vi editor.

    #.
-The default DNS of the ECS applied by the user is inherited from the VPC to which the ECS belongs.
-Therefore, when the ECS restarts, the ECS changes synchronously.
-For this reason, changing configurations of the ECS does not settle the issue completely.
+By default, the server inherits the DNS configuration of the VPC every time the server restarts.
+Changing only the server DNS configuration does not resolve the issue completely.
 You need to modify configurations in the VPC.
 Set a correct tenant DNS for the subnet of the VPC to which the ECS belongs.
 See :ref:`Figure 3 <sfs_01_0348__fig155441710394>` and :ref:`Figure 4 <sfs_01_0348__fig056217113912>`.

       .. _sfs_01_0348__fig155441710394: